 Torcolo is located at Via Carlo Cattaneo, 11, 37121 Verona VR, Italy.

-Casual Verona Restaurants
+Additional Verona Restaurants

 Finding traditional Italian food in Verona isn’t a problem.
 Instead, the problem is narrowing down the city’s many trattorias, tavernas and osterias.
 After eating at several of Verona’s best casual restaurants, these are our favorites for eating classic Italian fare:

-Trattoria Pane e Vino
+Trattoria Pane E Vino

 Don’t be fooled by this restaurant’s name that literally translates to Bread and Wine.
 Open since 2000, this is a restaurant that offers a full menu of Verona food classics like pasta and salumi in addition to housemade bread and an extensive wine selection.